 At Benenden Hospital we are dedicated to increasing awareness and understanding the importance of washing our hands with soap.
 Maintaining hand hygiene is an effective way to prevent the spread of diseases and save lives.

-When it comes to washing your hands properly and regularly, Benenden Hospital surgical and support teams are real evangelists.
-It’s no accident that Benenden Hospital has one of the best records amongst UK hospitals for avoiding healthcare-associated infections (HCAIs), together with an impeccable record of zero incidences of MRSA bacteraemia and no cases of C. Difficile infection since 2002.
+When it comes to washing your hands properly and regularly, our surgical and support teams are real evangelists.
+It’s no accident that we have one of the best records amongst UK hospitals for avoiding healthcare-associated infections (HCAIs), together with an impeccable record of zero incidences of MRSA bacteraemia and no cases of C. Difficile infection since 2002.

-Monthly Hand Hygiene Audits completed in all clinical areas, and assessments and training completed in non-clinical areas using U.V. light box and torch.
+We complete monthly Hand Hygiene Audits in all our clinical areas and use assessments and training (such as a U.V. light box and torch) in our non-clinical departments.
 This ensures that our high standards are maintained across the organisation.

 A proper handwashing technique can help you to avoid catching and spreading illnesses from COVID-19 to flu, norovirus and even food poisoning.
 Our step by step guide below can help:

 1. Use warm, not hot, water to wet your hands and apply enough mild, fragrance-free liquid soap to cover your hands.
 This will ensure that your skin isn’t stripped of its natural oils and don’t become dry and cracked, an entry point for infection.

 If you don’t have access to liquid soap, you could also use a bar of soap (but be sure to wash any ‘sludge’ off it first).

 If you don’t have any soap at all, you can use washing up liquid or shower gel.
 Even just washing with warm water is better than not washing your hands at all, though you might want to wash them for longer than usual.